lorenzotomada/NS_continuation/tutorial.md

 ## `assemble_system` and `assemble_rhs`
 The following two methods have been written to call `assemble_system` with the correct parameters.

+In particular, `assemble_system` calls the function `assemble` when both the jacobian matrix and the RHS need to be computed, while `assemble_rhs` assembles the RHS only.

+The reasons for assembling just the RHS instead of the jacobian matrix as well are the following ones:
+- the jacobian is not updated at every step for better computational efficiency: we are using a quasi-Newton method;
+- we only need to compute the residual, i.e. we are interested in the $L^2$-norm of the RHS.

-Both of them accept two booleans as input, the first one stating whether we are currently at the first iteration (to decide which `AffineConstraints<double>` object to use), and the second one to determine whether to build the matrix and RHS corresponding to the steady case or to the unsteady one.
+Both methods accept two booleans as input, the first one stating whether we are currently at the first iteration (to decide which `AffineConstraints<double>` object to use), and the second one to determine whether to build the matrix and RHS corresponding to the steady case or to the unsteady one.
 ```cpp
 // assemble_system